bretmcg/emotobooth-watcher/README.md

 # emotobooth-watcher
-Photo uploader for Emotobooth
+Photo uploader for Emotobooth.
+Automatically watches a specified directory for file changes and uploads any new files to a given Emotobooth instance.

 Not an official Google product.

 ## Installation
+1. Copy ```config.js.template``` to ```config.js``` and populate fields
-1. Edit ```config.js``` with URL and username/password of your
+   with URL and username/password of your Emotobooth instance.
-   Emotobooth instance.
 1. Install dependencies.

    ```$ npm install```

+## Run the file watcher
-1. Run the filewatcher.
+1. From the app directory, run

    ```$ node index.js```